syncfusion-content/javascript-docs/js/PivotChart/Export.md

 {% endhighlight %}

-When PivotChart is rendered in Server Mode, a service method needs to be added in WCF/WebAPI for server side operations.
+When pivot chart is rendered in Server Mode, a service method needs to be added in WCF/WebAPI for server side operations.

 For WebAPI controller, the below method needs to be added.